bachfamily/ears/README.txt

 • for the [ears.ambi*~] modules: the HoaLibrary released under GPLv3, and the Eigen library, released under GPLv3

-• for the [ears.essentia~] module: the Essentia 2.1_beta5 library (released under Affero GPL, compatible with GPLv3).
-If you need to compile the Xcode project, the static library must be located at /usr/local/lib/libessentia.a
-The packaged version of Essentia has been modified to
-1) prevent the collision with functions named "error" (in debugger.h).
-The naming has been modified to "essentia_error".
-2) allow non-integer hopSize for the frameCutter algorithm To build the library, you should use the lightweighted configuration, without dependencies.
-Enter the library folder and then:
-./waf configure --build-static --fft='KISS' --lightweight="" Notice we are using the KissFFT library because it is already a dependency of bach (see below).
-Then :
-./waf
-and finally:
-./waf install

 In turns, bach depends on
 - A modified version of Simon Tatham's listsort (https://www.chiark.greenend.org.uk/~sgtatham/algorithms/listsort.c), released under the terms of the MIT License.